klaasnicolaas/klaasnicolaas/README.md

 ---
 ### 🚀 Projects

-As you can see I don't sit still, always busy with all kinds of projects.
-This mainly contains contributions for [Home Assistant][home-assistant] (home configurations and integrations), Laravel websites and python packages on [PyPi][pypi] for various integrations.
+As you can see I never sit still, always busy with all kinds of projects.
+This mainly contains contributions for [Home Assistant][home-assistant] (home configurations and integrations), building Laravel platforms and python packages on [PyPi][pypi] for various integrations.
 So my head is full of ideas 🤯, on [my blog website][website] you will find more background information from some projects.

 Home Assistant configuration repositories (from most to least active):